CloudCoinConsortium/Developers-Start-Here/README.md

 # Developers-Start-Here
-This page explains to developers how to include CloudCoin in their Projects
+This page explains to developers how to include CloudCoin in their Projects.
+THIS PAGE IS UNDERDEVELOPMENT

 ## What do you want to do?